SeaQL/seaql.github.io/SeaORM/docs/06-relation/04-chained-relations.md

 # Chained Relations

+The `Related` trait is a representation of the arrows (1-1, 1-N, M-N) we draw on Entity Relationship Diagrams.
+A [`Linked`](https://docs.rs/sea-orm/0.5/sea_orm/entity/trait.Linked.html) is composed of a chain of relations, and is useful when:

+1. there exist multiple join paths between a pair of entities
+1. joining across multiple entities in a relational query

-If you have multiple join paths between two entities or have complex joins that chain through multiple entities, you can define it with [`Linked`](https://docs.rs/sea-orm/0.5/sea_orm/entity/trait.Linked.html).
-Take [this](https://github.com/SeaQL/sea-orm/blob/master/src/tests_cfg/cake.rs) as a simple example, where we join cake and filling via an intermediate cake_filling table.
+Take [this](https://github.com/SeaQL/sea-orm/blob/master/src/tests_cfg/cake.rs) as a simple example, where we join cake and filling via an intermediate `cake_filling` table.

 ```rust
 #[derive(Debug)]